Coral-ctrl/holbertonschool-printf/man_3_printf.md

 # DESCRIPTION

-The function **_printf** outputs to the stdout according to the format string.
+The function **_printf()** outputs to the stdout according to the format string.
 To reduce the number of times the write function is called, and therefore optimize performance, a local buffer of 1024 characters is used.

 ### Format of the format string
 The format string is composed of zero or more directives- ordinary characters (not %) that are copied unchanged to stdout and conversion specifiers that tell **_printf()** how to handle the variadic list of arguments.
 The **get_printer()** function handles each format specifier in the format string and returns a function pointer to the appropriate function to handle the type defined by the specifier.

 Each function returned by the **get_printer()** function will take the va_list as an argument and use the **_putchar()** function to print to the stdout.
 All of these fucntions return their length to **_printf()** so the total length can be counted and returned at the end of the **_printf()** function.

-### FLAG CHARACTERS
+# FLAG CHARACTERS
 One or more of the following flag characters may appear after the % character to modify the conversion behavior:

-+      A sign (+ or -) should always be placed before a number produced by a signed  conversion.
+\+      A sign (+ or -) should always be placed before a number produced by a signed  conversion.
 Applies to d and i conversions.

 ' '    (a  space) If no sign is going to be written, a blank space is inserted before the value.
 This flag is ignored if the + flag is present.
 Applies to d and i conversions.